How Guerrilla PR works. From an Ex-Intel Analyst who helped define the viral era.

-Ways to extend PR campaigns past their normal limits.
+Ways to extend PR campaigns past their normal limits when attention should be dying.

 “Top 10 Successful Marketing Stunts”